-The Buzz on How to Bring More Bees to Your Garden
+The Buzz on How to Attract More Bees to Your Garden

 Pollinator gardening

-Bees are busy little workers that don’t get enough credit.
+Bees are busy little workers who don’t get enough credit.
 They pollinate the crops that feed us and help keep our plants healthy and happy.
 It is crucial to help save and protect bees.
+Use these 4 easy ways to attract bees to your garden.

 bee on flower